RLabNYC/Rlab_FaceTracking_reallusion/README.md

 To learn more about us visit our website [here](https://www.rlab.nyc/)

 ## Description
 Now with ARKit and an iPhone with a front-facing True Depth camera you can track your facial features allowing you animate digital avatars.
 The avatars first have to be prepared with point-level animation called blendshapes.
 ARKit uses 52 of these to animate the avatar faces.
-3D modelling is a craft that takes a long time to master and setting up all of these blendshapes can be daunting, so we’ve developed a workflow to ease the barrier to get your character up and running in a matter of minutes by leveraging two free avatar creation tools: Adobe Fuse and MakeHuman.
-Both programs have more than enough blendshapes to animate a face, the just need to be renamed to the ARKit conventions.
+3D modelling is a craft that takes a long time to master and setting up all of these blendshapes can be daunting, so we’ve developed a workflow to ease the barrier to get your character up and running in a matter of minutes by leveraging two free avatar creation tools: Reallusion, Adobe Fuse, and MakeHuman.
+All three programs have more than enough blendshapes to animate a face, they just need to be renamed to the ARKit conventions.
 We’ve developed a simple script to automate of lot of this process.
+We set up a simple project for you get started so please feel free to adapt or add more blendshapes if necessary.

 ### Fuse example (added eye movements)
 ![gif of me](Media/rlabfuse.gif)